iterative/dvc.org/content/blog/2022-2-15-february-22-heartbeat.md

 Are you in need of ethically sourced audio or video data for your ML project?
-[Twine](https://www.twine.net/ai) has created a way to accomplish this, while simultanesously freeing ML teams of the project management lift associated with the collection of these datasets.
+[Twine](https://www.twine.net/ai) has created a way to accomplish this, while simultaneously freeing ML teams of the project management lift associated with the collection of these datasets.
 You can learn more about Twine's efforts in ethical data collection through these articles,